AkshayRana-AR/Android-Basics/README.md

 # Android-Basics
-This Directory Contains Android Studio and Android Apps Basics !
+This Directory Contains Android Studio and Android Apps Basics!

+Mostly All Topics will be Covered Here!